juampa2010/Artisant-AI/README.md

 Welcome to my Recipes and Healthy Nutrition Chatbot!.
 I am an Artificial Intelligence System and I can assist you with various tasks.
 I have 2 types of Cooks that can assist you, and by default, I respond as Alex:

-  **Alex**: An expert cook who takes longer to respond but is more precise in his answers.
+ &nbsp;**Alex**: An expert cook who takes longer to respond but is more precise in his answers.

   **Juan**: A novice who takes less time to respond but is less precise in his answers.